Assembly Configurations

 You can also pad your table with extra empty rows, if you wish.
 Just include the extra rows in the spreadsheet when selecting for the copy command.

 Onshape automatically replaces whatever data was in the rows and columns of the configuration input table with the data that was copied.
-Onshape also includes the default units for each input parameter, automatically.
+Onshape also includes the default units for each input, automatically.

 Note that if there are more rows copied from the spreadsheet than are in the Onshape configuration input table, those rows are included in the paste.
 Onshape creates the rows on the fly.